hgoetendia/wikijs/linux/timezone.md

       DST active: n/a
 ```

-> Date and time changes.

-Note: In this stage if you restart your computer you will lost your settings.
+> In this stage if you restart your computer you will lost your date time settings.

  # Configure NTP Synchronization